Alfonso Bialetti: Design

 The use of aluminium to construct the body of the coffee pot was also a relatively new industrial concept as aluminium was not a traditional "domestic metal".
 Soon the material was to become more common in kitchens and the mid-1930s are considered to be the golden era in the production of aluminium products for the kitchen.
-The coming together of coffee and aluminum may have been inevitable, however, it was the Bialetti design together with the use of the novel metal which made the coffee-pot something rather special.
+The Bialetti design coupled with the use of the novel metal made the Moka pot stand out.

 Development and marketing

-The Moka was eventually to transform the Bialetti company into a leading Italian coffee-machine designer and manufacturer.
-Between 1934 and 1940 the humble Moka was only marketed locally – sold by Alfonso at the weekly markets in Piedmont.
-In these six years he only produced 70,000 units.
-By 2001 a total of 220 million units had been produced and to date the number has reached 330 million.
+The Moka transformed the Bialetti company into a leading coffee-machine designer and manufacturer.
+Between 1934 and 1940 the Moka was only marketed locally – sold by Alfonso at the weekly markets in Piedmont.
+In those six years he produced 70,000 units.
+By 2001 a total of 220 million had been produced and it later passed 330 million.
 During World War II the rising prices of coffee and aluminium stalled production of the Bialetti products.
 It was not until Renato, Alfonso's son, took over in 1946 that the Bialetti product line was narrowed down to a single product: the Moka Express.
 A huge multi-faceted marketing campaign was initiated by Renato.
 It incorporated television, billboards which saturated the streets of Milan and even the creation of a giant statue of the Moka Express coffee pot.
 Copy-cat designs were infiltrating the market by now and advertising turned out to be a key strategy in defining the success of the Moka and ensuring the popularity of the Bialetti brand.
 L'omino con i baffi – the Moka mascot – was based on a humorous cartoon doodle of Alfonso Bialetti's son Renato.
 The initial sketches and logo were created in 1953 by Paul Campani.
 By 1956 the Bialetti company had managed to construct a state-of-the-art factory in Omegna.